Multiple Sclerosis: Top Questions to Ask Your Doctor

 Is There a MS Community to Join?

-Multiple Sclerosis (MS) is not considered a fatal disease, and most people with MS live a normal life expectancy, so communication about your MS is important.
+Multiple Sclerosis (MS) is not considered a fatal disease, and most people with MS live a normal life expectancy.
 Networking with other people who share your same concerns, questions, and daily challenges is important for any chronic disorder.
 Having support of not only a healthcare team, but also a team of friends, family and loved-ones is paramount to your progress.
 Your caregiver may face challenges and stresses, too.

-Drugs.com has a comprehensive MS support group where you can ask questions, find support, and keep up with the most recent news.
-Ask your doctor to be frank with you about living with MS, and what you can expect.
+Drugs.com has a comprehensive MS support group where you can ask questions, find support, and keep up with the most recent research and news.
+Ask your doctor to be frank with you about living with MS, and what you can expect going forward.

 What other MS resources are available?

 Other reliable websites you can access for up-to-date MS information include:

-You might also access additional Drugs.com slideshow information on MS, too:
+You can also review additional Drugs.com slideshow information on MS:

 Finished: Multiple Sclerosis: Top Questions to Ask Your Doctor